HildoBijl/stepwise/shared/CAS/interpretation/README.md

 It often happens that you immediately want to go from a string to an FO.
 In that case use `asExpression` or `asEquation`, which calls `StrToSI` and `SItoFO` sequentially.

+When inputting equations, there is on top of the SI also a *Functional Input (FI)* object.
+This object has extra data, like cursors, interpretation settings and potentially more.

 ## Dealing with errors

 When interpreting (generally SI to FO) errors may occur.
 Invalid strings like `2//3` or `2+` or similar may be given.
 In this case, an `InterpretationError` is thrown.
 Every such error has the following properties.